ihmcrobotics/ihmc-commons/README.md

 Useful tools and utilities that extend Java, Apache Commons Lang, and Apache Commons IO to make them a little more accessible and non-intrusive.

-Separate distributions are available for compile and test dependency.

 ### Getting Started

 Artifacts are hosted on Bintray at https://bintray.com/ihmcrobotics/maven-release/ihmc-commons